-Viphonix is born in 2018 from the meeting of Maxime Morise and Christopher Cohen.
-These two strong personalities get acquainted at Royal College of Music (London) and discover a common will to show all the range of their violins.
-They offer original songs, entirely written and performed by them.
+Viphonix was created by Maxime Morise and Christopher Cohen.
+These two strong personalities met at the Royal College of Music in London and discovered they shared a common desire to show the richness of the violin.
+They propose original compositions, mixing violin and voice, entirely elaborated and played by themselves.

-Be the name – “vi” stands for violin, “phonix” for sound – or the visual identity (the straight line of the logo represents the bow and the curve evokes the instrument), the entire project is articulated around the violin.
-Max, French-English, and Chris, French-American, want to tell a story closer to theirs, illustrating their love for this instrument as well as their multiculturalism.
+They seek to evoke emotion, energy and travel through their music.
+Their creative process draws on a wide variety of musical inspirations, from folk to film music.
+From the name Viphonix, "vi" for violin and "phonix" for voice, to the visual identity that pays homage to it (the straight line in the logo represents the bow and the curve evokes the instrument), the project is mainly centered around the violin.
+Max, French-British, and Chris, French-American, tell us, through their creations, a story close to their own, illustrating their love of the instrument and their multiculturalism.

 Christopher Cohen is a French-American violinist who obtained his Master’s Degree in Performance from the Royal College of Music in London in 2019.
 Passionate about a wide range of musical styles, he also studied tango with Juan-José Mossalini for several years, and jazz violin with Christian Garrick.
 He performs regularly with the German Radio Orchestra and the European Union Chamber Orchestra.